kelda/dksnap/README.md

 ## Roadmap

-* Automated snapshot creation from production and staging databases.
+* Automated snapshot creation from production and staging databases in CI.
 * A non-graphical CLI interface that's scriptable.
 * Native support for additional databases.
 * Snapshot of CPU and RAM state as well.